FAQs

 How does it work?
 What do I have to do in sessions?

-Because each person has different issues and goals for Counselling, it will be different depending on the individual.
+Because each person has different issues and goals for counselling, it will be different depending on the individual.
 We tailor our therapeutic approach to your specific needs.

 How long will it take?